| | Vol. 16 No. 9

 other areas.
 "The applicant pool was well-rounded,"

+she confirmed.
 Duke University, Durham, North Carolina.
 Christoph

 Guttentag, director of undergraduate admissions at Duke, reported